abheektripathy/dev.sh/readme.md

-## Features
+## Functionalities.

-### Feature-1 -  an intelligent code explainer powered by the GPT-3 model.
+An intelligent code explainer powered by the GPT-3 model.
 This feature allows developers to select a block of code and request an explanation in plain English.

-### Feature-2 - a search bar that converts user inputs in plain English to Git and Docker commands.
+A search bar that converts user inputs in plain English to Git and Docker commands.
 Avoid the hassle of memorizing Git and Docker commands.

-### Feature-3 - provides GitHub Actions file templates that allow developers to automate their workflows.
+Provides GitHub Actions file templates that allow developers to automate their workflows.
 Customize them to fit their specifc needs.

 ## Requirements